Zita of Bourbon-Parma: Flight to North America

 With the Nazi invasion of Belgium on 10 May 1940, Zita and her family became war refugees.
 They narrowly missed being killed by a direct hit on the castle by German bombers and fled to Prince Xavier's castle at Bostz in France.
 The Habsburgs then fled to the Spanish border, reaching it on 18 May.
-On June 12 the Portuguese ruler António Salazar issued instructions to the Portuguese consulates in France to provide Infanta Maria Antónia of Portugal Duchess of Parma with Portuguese Passports.
-With these Portuguese Passport the entire entourage of her family could get visas without creating problems to the neutrality of the Portuguese Government.
+On 12 June, the Portuguese ruler António Salazar issued instructions to the Portuguese consulates in France to provide Infanta Maria Antónia of Portugal Duchess of Parma with Portuguese passports.
+With these Portuguese passports the family could get visas without creating problems for the neutrality of the Portuguese Government.
 This way the daughter of Maria Antónia, Zita of Bourbon-Parma, and her son Otto von Habsburg got their visas because they were descendants of a Portuguese citizen.

 They moved on to Portugal and resided in Cascais.
 Not long after, the archduke was informed by Salazar that Hitler had demanded his extradition.
-The demand would be refused, the Portuguese ruler told him but hinted that his safety was precarious.
-On 9 July the U.S. Government granted the family exit visas.
-After a perilous journey they arrived in New York City on 27 July, having family in Long Island and Newark, New Jersey; at one point, Zita and several of her children lived, as long-term house-guests, in Tuxedo Park, New York.
+The demand would be refused, the Portuguese ruler told him, but hinted that his safety was precarious.
+On 9 July the United States government granted the family visas.
+After a perilous journey they arrived in New York City on 27 July, having family on Long Island and Newark, New Jersey; at one point, Zita and several of her children lived, as long-term house-guests, in Tuxedo Park, New York.

-The Austrian imperial refugees eventually settled in Quebec, which had the advantage of being French-speaking (the younger children were not yet fluent in English).
+The Austrian imperial refugees eventually settled in Quebec, which had the advantage of being French-speaking (the younger children were not yet fluent in English) and continued their studies in French at Université Laval.
 As they were cut off from all European funds, finances were more stretched than ever.
 At one stage, Zita was reduced to making salad and spinach dishes from dandelion leaves.
 However, all her sons were active in the war effort.
 Otto promoted the dynasty's role in a post-war Europe and met regularly with Franklin Roosevelt; Robert was the Habsburg representative in London; Carl Ludwig and Felix joined the United States Army, serving with several American-raised relatives of the Mauerer line; Rudolf smuggled himself into Austria in the final days of the war to help organise the resistance.
 In 1945 Empress Zita celebrated her birthday on the first day of peace, 9 May.
 She was to spend the next two years touring the United States and Canada to raise funds for war-ravaged Austria and Hungary.